Yash-777/notebook/nodejs/node-express-application-setup.md

 ## Install Python 2.7 ##

 While Node does not require Python to be installed, some modules requires [Python (version 2.7)](https://www.python.org/downloads/) to be installed and the path to Python be available via a System Environment Variable named `PYTHON` in order to build and install.
 We can wait until we get an error that requires us to do this, or we can preemptively install the language and add the environment variable.
 I would recommend a preemptive course of action.

-## A Note About io.js ##

-*Purely FYI, this has absolutely no bearing on how we are going to install and use Node or Express.*

-**io.js** began as a fork of Node and is compatible with the npm ecosystem.
-It's goal was to continue development under an "open governance model" as opposed to the corporate stewardship model used by [Joyent](https://www.joyent.com/) with Node.

-In its role as steward, Joyent's task was to keep Node on track and ensure its consistent development.
-In 2014 talks of a possible split from Node.js began, and reached critial mass as development of the framework continued to slow and talks broke down with Joyent.

-Eventually, io.js was born.
-Finally, after months of pressure, [Joyent has backed down as steward](http://www.linuxfoundation.org/news-media/announcements/2015/06/nodejs-foundation-advances-community-collaboration-announces-new) and handed Node off to an independent organization, and the io.js and Node.js codebases will be merged and become a single offering once more.

 # Install Express Application Generator #